CheetahTemplate3/cheetah3/docs/dev_guide/patching.rst

 ================

-How to commit changes to CVS or submit patches, how to run the test suite.
+How to commit changes to git, or submit patches, or send pull requests, how to run the test suite.
 Describe distutils and how the regression tests work.

 File Requirements
 -----------------